TYPuzzler/TYPuzzler.github.io/reports/Week 6 Report.md

 - Make the puzzle progress position adapt to screen size
 - Do more research on the Web Storage API
 ### Eric
+- Help frontend team with Python to React connection